Watch again now

-This event took place on: 24 November 2020.
+This event took place on Tuesday 24th November 2020

 Gloria Steinem has been called the ‘world’s most famous feminist’.
 As a young New York journalist, her investigations of contraception, abortion and the Playboy Club made her name amid the changing society of the 1960’s and she has has travelled the world ever since to support the voices and lives of women.
 At this special event she talks to Zeinab Badawi about her life and activism about families, relationships, ageing, work, laughter, politics and revolution.

 This event celebrates Unfinished Business: The Fight for Women's Rights, a UK-wide exhibition by the British Library and public libraries.